atreyarawat123/COVID-forecasting-unemployment/README.md

 Google also has a data set called Google Mobility which keeps track of how many people are at specific places or participating in certain activities.
 The metrics are measured as a percent change from the baseline level of activity.
 There are metrics for retail and recreation, grocery stores and pharmacies, parks, public transit, workplaces, and residential areas.

-One metric which highlights the severity of COVID-19's impact on the economy is unemployment rate.
+One metric which highlights the severity of COVID-19's impact on the economy is the unemployment rate.
 The BLS (Bureau of Labor Statistics) has a monthly aggregation of state-by-state unemployment rates publicly available at bls.gov. of data

 These datasets can be found on the following sites: Google Mobility at `https://www.google.com/covid19/mobility/`, Covid Tracking at `https://covidtracking.com/`